-In FY2018, employees each received an average of an hour of training.
-We recognised that the training requirements vary depending on the levels of management responsibilities.
-Each senior manager registers an average of an hour of training while managerial and non-managerial staffs receive an average of 4 hours and an hour of training respectively.
+In FY2020, training received by each employee has dropped due to the global pandemic as the plants were shut down for a period of time and safe distancing measures were implemented thereafter resulting in a decrease in training workshops conducted.
+We recognise that the training requirements vary depending on the levels of management responsibilities.
 In light of changing business requirements and training methodologies, we continue to revise our training curriculum and programme to align with organisation's objectives and to strive for effectiveness and efficiency in our training approach.